Cruise to the Bahamas from Florida for almost no money.

 Day 2 on the cruise to The Bahamas: Freeport Grand Bahama

 As soon as the ship was in the harbor, we set out on an adventure.
 Even though we were here with other cruise lines, too

 both the harbor and the island are very charming.
 The shops and houses were in all colors, and you felt comfortable from the start.
 The day offered delicious (almost untouched) beaches, cozy shopping at the marketplace close to the harbor and good food in the best Bahama style.
 If you have the desire and time, there are also good opportunities for snorkeling, diving and seeing two national parks.
 That said, we had a fantastic day, which was fine for what we had set ourselves.
 When visiting the Bahamas, as in many other places, you must take care of the tourist traps.

 The biggest is probably that many of the stores advertise selling real Cuban cigars at one third of the price, promising you can get them into the US.
 This is of course not true and it is neither real cigars they sell nor is it possible to get them into the US.

 After two wonderful days on two different islands, it was time again to head for the ship and Florida.

 Day 3 goes back to Port Canaveral on our cruise to the Bahamas

 The trip back to Port Canaveral was absolutely delicious.
-We had sun and quite calm sailing, so we could really enjoy the day on the ship and get the last experiences with.
-We spent the day in the full sun on the deck with chocolate fondue, free cold drinks, spa, and pool.
+We had sun and quite a calm sailing, so we could really enjoy the day on the ship and get the last experiences.
+We spent the day in the full sun on the deck with chocolate fondue, free cold drinks, a spa, and a pool.

 I can definitely recommend the trip for that price and it is hugely fun to try a cruise in such an exaggeration